 And we can predict this every two and four years.

-Well, that would be the Democratic Party.
+The party of segregation, the Southern Manifesto, well, that would be the Democratic Party.

-The document resisting the Supreme Court decision, Brown versus Board of Education and ruling in segregation uh in in segregation in schools, or you look at the people and the associates of prominent Democrats, everyone seems to ignore them.
+Or you look at the people and the associates of prominent Democrats, everyone seems to ignore them.

-Imagine a Republican who said my mentor and praised his mentor all the time was J. William Fulbright.
+Imagine a Republican who said, my mentor and praised his mentor all the time was J. William Fulbright.

-You know, praised Clinton praised him throughout his entire career.
+You know, praised, Clinton praised him throughout his entire career.

 He was a segregationist.

-Um you look at, for example, it was in terms of the Southern Manifesto.
+You look at, for example, it was in terms of the Southern Manifesto, it was prominently signed by Democratic members of Congress.

-And uh only two Republicans supported that.
+And only two Republicans supported that.

 Go back to the 1960s.